TLS10GC-IP Core Datasheet

 handshake_failure

 Indicate that the sender was unable to negotiate an acceptable set of security parameters given the options available.
-For example, TLS10GC-IP validates ServerHello in handshake step 2 and server’s cipher suite is not TLS_AES_256_GCM_SHA384.
+For example, TLS10GC-IP in internal handshake mode validates ServerHello packet and server’s cipher suite is not TLS_AES_256_GCM_SHA384.

 0x022B